How to Engrave a Necklace Yourself – 5 Easy Methods

 • Not suitable for mass production

-• Vibrations and noise can be tiring during longer sessions.
+• Vibrations and noise can be fatiguing during longer sessions

 • Soft metal pendants or charms